natashaclerkin/bia-MS3/README.md

 Font Awesome icons has been used for this project.

 ### Color Scheme
-The Bia.ie brand monochrome colour scheme was implemented along with pops of green to reflect the Irish fresh products represented throughout the site.
+The Bia brand monochrome colour scheme was implemented along with pops of green to reflect the Irish fresh products represented throughout the site.
 I wanted to keep the color palette simplistic and clean to allow for the imagery from the recipes to stand out and inject the site with colour.
 However the colour red is used for error messages for the Signup and Login pages to highlight a warning to the user.